pib-rocks/setupimage/README.md

 # pib-rocks/setupimage

 Welcome to the “setupimage” repository of pib.rocks!
-This project provides an automated process for creating images tailored to the pib.rocks robot.
+This project streamlines the creation of custom Raspberry Pi OS images tailored for the pib.rocks robot, automating the setup process for ease of use.

 ## Table of Contents